fallen-icarus/cardano-loans/README.md

 Therefore, if Mike walked away with the 1000 ADA, he would net 200 ADA.
 This 200 ADA is his return.
 In otherwords, his 1700 ADA investment yielded a total of 200 ADA over an 8 year time period.
 That equates to an average yearly return of 1.4% (`200 profit / 1700 investment / 8 years * 100`).
 Mike put in all that time and effort farming the identities for only a 1.4% APY.

-What if Mike accepted multiple under-collateralized offers at the same time?
-This would multiply his APY.
-Lender's can easily see all of the burner identity's current Offers as well as all of its current active loans.
-It would be poor risk-management on the lender's part to give Mike another loan when he already as an outstanding loan for 1000 ADA.
-If Mike already has an under-collateralized offer, giving him a second one has the added risk of incentivizing burner identities.
-However, lenders can easily factor this in to their risk-management.
-Keep reading to see how.
+But remember, Mike did *not* get 1.4% APY each year for 8 years, he had to wait the full 8 years to see any return from this attack.

 Changing the requirements and the ultimate under-collateralized loan terms can dramatically decrease Mike's APY.
 If Alice required 95% of the 1000 ADA loan to be backed by tangible assets, Mike's APY